kitsuiwebster/minecraft-java-server-admin-commands/README.md

 `<address>` is the address of the player that you want to ban or unban.

-## Add or remove a player to/from the whitelist:
+## Add or remove a player to/from the whitelist

 ```java
 whitelist add <player>